torrentpier/torrentpier/README.md

 ## 📌 Our recommendations

-* *The recommended way to run cron.php.* - For significant tracker speed increase may be required to replace built-in cron.php by operating system daemon.
+* *The recommended way to run `cron.php`.* - For significant tracker speed increase may be required to replace built-in cron.php by operating system daemon.
-* *Local configuration copy.* - You can override the settings using local configuration file **library/config.local.php**.
+* *Local configuration copy.* - You can override the settings using local configuration file `library/config.local.php`.

 ## 💚 Contributing / Contributors